tigerfarm/arduino/Altair101/asm/programs/README.md

                         JC
                         JNC
-                        + Program has 600+ bytes (16 bit address) which is well over 256 bytes (8 bit address), and works fine.

-opCallRetShort.asm      CALL : words with label or a number.
+                        + Program has 600+ bytes (16 bit address) which is well over 256 bytes (8 bit address), and works fine. opCallRetShort.asm      CALL : words with label or an immediate number address.
                         RET : returns properly.
+opCallRet.asm           CALL and RET : work fine.
+                        Single call and return.
+opCallRet.asm           CALL and RET : work fine.
+                        Single call and return.
+opCallMultiple.asm      Multiple call and returns, call with calls in the call.
+I.E. stacked calls.

-opCallRet.asm           CALL and RET : work fine. opPushPop.asm           PUSH RP : Push a register pair (RP) onto the stack: B:C, D:E, H:L. To do, push flags.
+opPushPop.asm           PUSH RP : Push a register pair (RP) onto the stack: B:C, D:E, H:L. To do, push flags.
-                        Pop : Pop a register pair (RP) from the stack: B:C, D:E, H:L. To do, pop flags. opLdaSta.asm            LDA : works with an address number and label.
+                        Pop : Pop a register pair (RP) from the stack: B:C, D:E, H:L. To do, pop flags.

+opLdaSta.asm            LDA : works with an address number and label.
                         STA : works with an address number and label.
                         LXI : load an address (value of Addr1) into H:L.